United Nations Sustainable Development Goals

 Goal 5: Achieve gender equality and empower all women and girls

-Many women are excluded from advancing their careers in technology, despite having qualifications in software engineering, because their career break to raise a family has left them behind.
+Many women are excluded from advancing their careers in technology, despite having qualifications in software engineering, because their career break to raise a family has put them behind.

-Many are retraining in Salesforce, and they are able to easily obtain the certifications they need to get a job thanks to transferable skills, and ability to understand multiple computing programming languages.
+Now, many are retraining in Salesforce, enabling them to easily obtain the certifications they need to get a job thanks to transferable skills and the ability to understand multiple computing programming languages.

-However despite their skills, training, qualifications, work experience and certifications they are still excluded from the workforce as they have no recent local and relevant work experience.
+However, even when they have a range of skills, training, qualifications, work experience and certifications, they are still excluded from the workforce as they have no recent local and relevant work experience.

-Migrant women often live on the periphery of our cities, and if they are parents are responsible for the care of school children.
-They need well paid, flexible, meaningful work that fits around family life.
-They can’t afford a two hour commute at the beginning and end of each day.
+Migrant women frequently live on the periphery of our cities and are often the primary carers for their children.
+They need well-paid, flexible, meaningful work that fits around family life.
+They cannot manage a two-hour commute at the beginning and end of each day.